 In order to justify a rate increase, Pinnacle’s Condition Assessment included recommendations to mitigate the impact on Mariposa County’s year-round residents who would be financially impacted by the increase.
 First, to gradually increase the rates over a five-year period.
 And second, to implement a transparent public outreach strategy, including flyers and community meetings to explain the reasons and cost basis for the proposed rate increases.

-documentation, and bio-chemical conditions that characterize process reliability.
+During a site visit, Pinnacle's team focused on reviewing equipment conditions, maintenance practices, documentation, and biochemical conditions that characterize process reliability.
 They provided both general information regarding asset condition, and an overview of O&M documentation and recommendations for improving the current state of the O&M water services program.
 Although each facility was burdened with its own challenges, including accessibility issues, aging assets, design flaws, and low influent loading, they all shared common problems in documentation and accountability of O&M practices.

 Pinnacle also identified that insufficient labor was employed to operate and maintain the facilities.
 This lack of time and resources was partially responsible for failures of documentation required to sustain the functionality and performance of the facilities in question.

 Mariposa County was able to justify residential water and wastewater rate increases in two districts, increasing residential monthly rates by 100% in the first year.

-- The Condition Assessment report justified the County's staffing needs and provided accurate recommendations on how many operators should manage each facility.
+The Condition Assessment report justified the County's staffing needs and provided accurate recommendations on how many operators should manage each facility.

 Pinnacle provided a data-informed set of recommendations to craft a Capital Improvement Plan based on the findings of an existing RCM analysis determining the criticality of equipment.